vivek-vilvaraj/libcxlmi_old/README.md

 ============
 1. arm64 or x86-64 architecture.

-2. Linux kernel v5.1+ for mctp/i2c support.
+2. Linux kernel v5.15+ for mctp support (as well as header files).

 3. Enabling use of aspeed-i2c with ACPI **out-of-tree** series https://lore.kernel.org/all/20230531100600.13543-1-Jonathan.Cameron@huawei.com/